vendasta/content-style-guide/04-grammar-and-mechanics.md

 - The donut thief ate Sam’s donut.
 - The donut thief ate Chris’s donut.
-- The donut thief ate the managers’ donuts.
+- The donut thief broke all of the donut shops’ windows.

 Apostrophes can also be used to denote that you’ve dropped some letters from a word, usually for humor or emphasis.
 This is fine, but do it sparingly.